BitPoet/InputfieldFileFilter/README.md

-# InputfieldFileFind
+# InputfieldFileFilter
-Extend ProcessWire's InputfieldFile and add a text box for searching through the list of files
+Add a text box for searching through the list of files to ProcessWire's InputfieldFile

 ## Status